-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 (j) Court

-Liquidation: The court will decide whether to make a winding-up order, following a petition made for the winding-up of a debtor, or for the continuation of a debtor being wound up voluntarily under the supervision of the court.
+Liquidation: The court will decide whether to make a winding-up order, following a petition made for the winding-up of a debtor or for the continuation of a voluntary winding-up of a debtor under the supervision of the court.

-In the vast majority of compulsory liquidations, the official receiver is appointed liquidator by the court by virtue of his office.
-However, the Companies Law provides that the official receiver can apply to court for an IP to replace the official receiver as liquidator.
-If the liquidation is a compulsory liquidation or a voluntary liquidation under the supervision of the court, the liquidator requires the sanction of the court to exercise certain powers.
-A liquidator can apply to the court for the public examination of any persons involved in the debtor before the court.
-On the application of any creditor or contributory, the court may also examine the exercise of any powers of the liquidator and the liquidator can also apply to court for directions.
+In the majority of compulsory liquidations, the official receiver is appointed liquidator by the court by virtue of his office and the Companies Law provides that the official receiver can apply to court for an IP to replace the official receiver as liquidator.
+Alternatively, upon the making of the winding-up order, the court may appoint, instead of the official receiver, an IP to act as liquidator if such an order is sought by the petitioner.

+A liquidator requires the sanction of the court (or a committee of inspection) to exercise certain powers and may apply to the court for directions.
+A liquidator can apply to the court for the public examination of any persons involved in the affairs of the debtor before the court.

-Receivership: Any receiver appointed under the powers contained in a floating charge debenture may apply to the court for directions on any matter arising in connection with the performance of his or her duties.
-The court may give any direction or issue any order that it deems just as regards the rights of any persons before the court or otherwise.
+Receivership: Any receiver manager appointed under the powers contained in a floating charge debenture may apply to the court for directions on any matter arising in connection with the performance of his or her duties.

 Examinership: The court must be satisfied that there is a reasonable prospect of survival of the debtor and all or any part of its business, as a going concern, in order to appoint an examiner.
 To determine this, the court may take into account: